 Travel permits are available to people with TPS.
 It is known as advanced parole.
 It shows immigration officials that you are allowed to travel abroad and back to the USA.

-If TPS Nicaragua expires, you will have the same immigration status you had before getting temporary protected status.
+DHS will review country conditions at least 60 days prior to when it is set to expire.
+They will decide whether to continue it further.
+If TPS for Nicaragua expires, you will have the same immigration status you had before getting temporary protected status.

 If you did not have a legal immigration status before you applied for TPS, you may become undocumented.
 You can apply for another form of immigration status if you are eligible.